Ilias2026/findp/README.md

 in a brief findp merges find and tree together but in JavaScript!

 ## make script global
-to execute the findp command globally execute install.sh
+to execute the findp command globally run install.sh
 ```shell
 sudo ./install.sh
 ```